 This book is about focus and using that focus to achieve what matters.

 Our world is plagued with distractions and multitasking has long been touted as a desirable skill, but it’s time to turn off the notifications, close the browser windows, and focus on ONE THING, the one thing that matters.

 I might have to go read my 3 pages right. now!

 Grab your copy of The One Thing right now.

 #4 The Success Principles by Jack Canfield

-The subtitle of this book is “How to Get from Where You Are to Where You Want to Be.”
+The subtitle of The Success Principles is “How to Get from Where You Are to Where You Want to Be.”
 Enough said!